Yi-Jiahe/advent-of-code-2022/reflections/day_14.md

 Each grain took longer than the last.

 I saw an optimization on reddit about memomization so I think I'll give that a try.
+Well its not blazingly fast but it is faster.